usgs/vsc-vdx/VDX/trunk/README.md

 # VDX
 ---
-Valve Data Exchange (VDX) is collection of Java command-line applications and services developed for the intended purposes of inserting volcano-monitoring data into and pulling said data out of a database, While a VDX installation is often paired with a Valve3 web application installation, it's not necessary.
+Valve Data Exchange (VDX) is collection of Java command-line applications and services developed for the intended purposes of inserting volcano-monitoring data into and pulling said data out of a database.
+While a VDX installation is often paired with a Valve3 web application installation, it's not necessary.

 ## Installation
 ---